williamboman/nvim-lsp-installer/README.md

         },
     },

+    pip = {
+        -- If set, this setting will be added as the --proxy flag to all pip calls.
+Note that it's recommended to use -- HTTP_PROXY & HTTPS_PROXY environment variables instead of configuring the proxy on a per-utility basis. proxy = nil,
+    },

     -- Controls to which degree logs are written to the log file.
 It's useful to set this to vim.log.levels.DEBUG when -- debugging issues with server installations.
     log_level = vim.log.levels.INFO,